 I think the body design of the M10 range is excellent.
 I love the ISO selection dial, the form factor, the size of the viewfinder.
 I would like to see it maybe get even a little thinner to make it easy to hold, and have a larger frame line selector lever.
 I have always found the lever on the M10 to be a little more fiddly than the M240.

-I’m ready to buy a new digital Leica M, but the reason I didn’t buy the M10-R is because it only fulfilled one of the 3 main feature upgrade desires I have for it: Resolution.
-I want to see that lower base ISO and the dust reduction technology.
+I’m ready to buy a new digital Leica M, but the reason I didn’t buy the M10-R is because it only fulfilled two of the three main feature upgrade desires I have for it: Resolution and ISO to some extent.
+I want to see that lower base ISO (can we get to a base ISO of 50, Leica?) and the dust reduction technology.

 I want Dual SD Card Slots